Sandeepreddy98/ConnectIN/homework.md

 Play with routes & route extensions
 Order of routes matter a lot
-Write logic to handle GET,POST,PATCH,DELETE API's and test them on postman
+Write logic to handle GET,POST,PATCH,DELETE API's and test them on postman Explore routing using ?,+,*, and regex
+Read Query params & Dynamic routes